EldorZang/Advanced-Programming-2-assignment-2/README.md

 # Notes
 1. In Google Chrome (in opposed to Firefox) forms aren't automatically out-focused when disabled buttons are clicked.
 Therefore using Google Chrome browser requires clicking the background (or any other not-focused element) before clicking the login button.
 2. The api implements some more neccessary http calls (such as register/login).
 Please do not manually send those new requests.
+3. The Ratings Server works only in http.